keboola/developers-docs/extend/generic-extractor/config/mappings.md

 }
 {% endhighlight %}

-The above is pretty long configuration, but the important part is:
+The above is a pretty long configuration, but the important part is:

 {% highlight json %}
 "addresses.0": {